Black Warrior (wrestler): Later career (2010–2023)

 On June 20, 2012, Black Warrior turned rudo and formed the Los Depredadores del Aire ("The Flying Predators") stable with Mr. Águila and Volador Jr. Two days later, Los Depredadores del Aire defeated Los Reyes de la Atlantida (Atlantis, Delta, and Guerrero Maya Jr.) to win the Mexican National Trios Championship.
 They lost the title back to Los Reyes de la Atlantida on October 30, 2012.

 On February 21, 2014, Black Warrior made a surprise return to AAA as the newest member of Los Perros del Mal.
 He then defeated Psicosis, Psycho Clown, and El Texano, Jr. to advance to the final of the 2014 Rey de Reyes tournament.
 On March 16 at Rey de Reyes, Black Warrior was defeated in the finals of the tournament by La Parka.

 After leaving AAA, Black Warrior made his debut for Lucha Libre Elite on November 15, 2015.

 In his last years, he won the Arena Mamá Lucha-S Cruiserweight Championship, which he successfully defended against Coyote Azteca in his last match held on January 1, 2023.

 Personal life and death

 López was the nephew of wrestlers Blue Panther (real name Genaro Vásquez Nevares) and Héctor López.
-He was married to the daughter of Mano Negra (real name Jesús Reza Rosales).
+He was married to the daughter of Mano Negra (real name Jesús Reza Rosales), and had two sons who became wrestlers; Black Warrior Jr. and Hijo de Black Warrior.
+Warrior Jr. (real name Ramses de Jesús Toral) suffered a severe spinal injury whilst training for a CMLL debut in August 2021, and died March 17, 2022.
+His brother subsequently adopted the "Black Warrior Jr." name in homage to him.

 López died on January 10, 2023, at the age of 54, three days following his birthday.